 RD: Cardiac motion is so important to know that without it we cannot know anything about the theory of medicine because all the other functions in the animal depend on it.
 But don’t hold that what I wrote is the same as Harvey’s view, simply because I believe in the circulation of the blood: my explanation of the movement of the heart is radically different from his.

-3:16: This is all very anti-Aristotleian and anti-Platonic too isn’t it – because they said it was souls that animates bodies whereas you see the body as pipes filled with blood and nerves with animal spirits moving the body and informing the soul of the body’s condition through common sense.
-Was it the idea of understanding good health that motivated your practical philosophizing then?
+3:16: This is all very anti-Aristotelian and anti-Platonic too isn’t it – because they said it was souls that animate bodies whereas you see the body as pipes filled with blood and nerves with animal spirits moving the body and informing the soul of the body’s condition through common sense.
+Was it the idea of understanding good health that motivated your practical philosophising then?

 RD: The preservation of health is undoubtedly the chief good and foundation of other goods in this life.
 If it is possible to find some means of making men in general wiser and more astute than they have been up till now, I believe we must look for it in medicine.
 We also might free ourselves of an infinity of diseases, both of the body and the mind, and perhaps even from the infirmity of old age if we had sufficient knowledge of their causes and of all the remedies that nature has provided us.

 3:16: You have ideas about how we might heal body and soul don’t you?
 So can you give us an overview?